Sample Workout Routine

 Really, if you want to play in college or professional soccer you will need to spend time with the ball everyday, whether it's juggling, dribbling or knocking the ball against a wall.
 If you want to play at a high level you love playing soccer anyway and will want to work with the ball everyday.
 Also, seek out pickup soccer games and try to play with players who are better than you.
 There are actual games you can play with better players the better.

-NEW: Check out these soccer training session by position:
+NEW: Check out these soccer training programs by position:

 And then a training session to improve speed: